markmelix/snake-game/README.md

 If you don't want to wait or you don't write on Python, than you should implement everything on your own.

-For detailed instructions on how to implement your own client, see game library documentation.
+For detailed instructions on how to implement your own client, see server crate documentation.

 ## FAQ
 ### Where is game library documentation?